 For thousands of years, artists have been expressing themselves through the medium of watercolour.
 The use of watercolour has evolved over the centuries, from initial sketches to florals and even the making of maps.
-Like many mediums, watercolour emerged during the Rennaissance with many artists adopting it as their favourite form of painting.
+Like many mediums, watercolour emerged during the Renaissance with many artists adopting it as their favourite form of painting.

 Today, however watercolour is one of the most popular painting methods, with artists creating visually stunning pieces across many different styles.
-From Rennaisance creations from Albrecht Druer, to progressive modernists like Georgia O’Keeffe and current day lifelike watercolourists like Lucy Clayton, this medium is lacking in neither brilliant artists nor fascinating techniques.
+From Renaissance creations from Albrecht Druer, to progressive modernists like Georgia O’Keeffe and current day lifelike watercolourists like Lucy Clayton, this medium is lacking in neither brilliant artists nor fascinating techniques.